George A. David

-George Alkiviades David MFR (Γεώργιος Α. Δαυίδ; born 10 June 1937) is a Greek Cypriot entrepreneur and philanthropist.
-He served as chairman of the board of directors of Coca-Cola HBC AG from 1981 to 2016 and has held leadership roles in several major Greek and international companies.
-Beyond business, David is active in philanthropy, particularly in education, Hellenic cultural initiatives, and environmental projects.
+George Alkiviades David OBE, MFR (Greek: Γεώργιος Α. Δαυίδ; born 10 June 1937) is a Greek Cypriot businessman.
+He served as chairman of the board of directors of Coca-Cola HBC AG from 1981 to 2016.
+He later became chairman emeritus.
+In 2021, he was appointed a Companion of the Order of St Michael and St George (CMG).

 Early life and education

-David was born in Petra, Cyprus, in 1937 to Alkiviadis David and Kalliope Leventis.
-He attended the English School in Nicosia, Cyprus, from 1949 to 1951, Lindisfarne College in Wales from 1951 to 1955, and graduated from the University of Edinburgh in 1959 with a Bachelor of Commerce (BCom).
+David was born in Petra, Cyprus.
+He attended the English School in Nicosia and Lindisfarne College in Wales, and graduated from the University of Edinburgh with a degree in commerce in 1959.
+He is a Regent of the University of Edinburgh.

 Career

-Among other roles, David served as chairman of the board of directors of Coca-Cola HBC AG from 1981 to 2016.
-He was also a board member of Titan Cement Co.
-SA from 2001 to 2013 and served as chairman of the board of EFG Eurobank from 2013 to 2014.
+David served as chairman of the board of directors of Coca-Cola HBC AG from 1981 to 2016.

+David was a board member of Titan Cement Co.
+SA from 2001 to 2013.
+He served as chairman of the board of EFG Eurobank from 2013 to 2014.
+He has also served as a board member of Petros Petropoulos S.A.